Reasons behind the earthy odour of soil after first rain

 When rainstorm of the first season occurs, a distinctive earthy smell comes out from the ground or nearby surrounding.
 Isn't!
 This unique smell is considered pleasant.
-But have you ever thought the reason behind this earthy odour or what is the mechanism behind it which releases the aroma into the environment.
-Is there any scientific reason behind it?
-Let us study through this article.
+But have you ever thought the reason behind this earthy odour or what is the mechanism behind it which releases the aroma into the environment?

 There are three main reasons behind the earthy smell of the soil:

-Let us now study about the bacteria found in the soil.
+Let us now study the bacteria found in the soil.

 We all know that there is no smell in the raindrops, but when they fall on the earth and mix with the dust, then a kind of aroma or earthy smell appears.
 This fragrance is called 'petrichor'.